-a.
-Overall timing from the date the return application was received by the Central Authority to the date of the final outcome

-40. The time taken to dispose of applications is key to the success of the Convention.
+- a.
+Overall timing from the date the application was received by the Central Authority to the date of the final outcome - 40.
+The time taken to dispose of applications is key to the success of the Convention.
 The basic premise of the Convention is that return applications should be dealt with "promptly".
 The accepted yardstick of promptness is six weeks but there is uncertainty as to what this period is meant to refer.
 Article 11(2) of the Convention gives the applicant or Central Authority the right to request the reasons for the delay if the judicial or administrative authority of the requested State has not reached a decision within six weeks from the date of the commencement of the proceedings.

-41. The table below shows the average time taken to resolve Regulation and non-Regulation cases.
+It is perhaps an open question as to whether it can be construed as applying from the time of receipt of the application by the requested Central Authority rather than from the commencement of court proceedings, though the French version of Article 11 points to it being addressed to court proceedings.
+But even if it is confined to court proceedings, it is unclear whether that includes appeals.
+But from the child's point of view, it is important that decisions are arrived at as quickly as possible. - 41.
+The table below shows the average time taken to resolve Regulation and non-Regulation cases.
 The times are recorded from the date the Central Authority received the application until the date the application was concluded, including those which were decided on appeal.